Jonathan S. Sack

-Jon has been named a leading lawyer by Chambers USA: America’s Leading Lawyers for Business in the area of Litigation: White Collar Crime & Government Investigations, which described Jon as “one of the most diligent and careful lawyers ... he’s a lawyer’s lawyer... who is a very smart, strategic lawyer, and exceptionally easy to deal with.”
+Jon has been named a leading lawyer by Chambers USA: America’s Leading Lawyers for Business in the area of Litigation: White Collar Crime & Government Investigations, which described Jon as “one of the most diligent and careful lawyers ... he’s a lawyer’s lawyer... who has one of the most searing intellects and is incredibly smart and doesn't miss a thing.”
 He also has been recommended by The Legal 500 United States in White Collar Criminal Defense and Securities Litigation and described as “relentless and infallible.”
 Benchmark Litigation: The Definitive Guide to America’s Leading Litigation Firms & Attorneys has recognized Jon as a “Litigation Star” in the area of White Collar Crime/Enforcement/Investigations.
 In addition, Who’s Who Legal – The International Who’s Who of Business Lawyers has recognized Jon as a leading business crime defense lawyer and described him as “technically brilliant and extremely reliable.”
 He has also been recognized in Thomson Reuters’ Super Lawyers.

 Jon is co-author of Federal Corporate Sentencing: Compliance and Mitigation, Rev. Ed.
 (2017), a frequently cited one-volume treatise updated semi-annually, and co-author of the “White Collar Crime” column in the New York Law Journal.
 Jon is a regular contributor to The Insider Blog on Forbes.com.
 He is an Adjunct Professor of Law at St. John’s University School of Law, where he teaches a course in white collar crime.